NullDev/DiscordJS-Template/README.md

 There are other branches with different feature sets:
 - [master](https://github.com/NullDev/DiscordJS-Template/tree/master) - The default branch with all features (if you can read this, you are already here)
-- [no-i18n](https://github.com/NullDev/DiscordJS-Template/tree/no-i18n) - The no i18n / multi language support
+- [no-i18n](https://github.com/NullDev/DiscordJS-Template/tree/no-i18n) - No i18n / multi language support, command localization, etc

 <hr>